secretstartups/handbook/finance/growth-and-development/finbt-mentorship/index.html.md

 ## Benefits for the mentor
 1. Serve as a [leader in the organization](/handbook/leadership/) by enabling growth for other team members
 1. Practice leadership, [effective communication](/handbook/communication/), and [coaching](/handbook/leadership/coaching/) skills
-1. Establish yourself as an expert in a field or speciality
+1. Establish yourself as an expert in a field or specialty
 1. [Build trust](/handbook/leadership/building-trust/) with team members

 ## Expectations